 Perch-gley Pumice Soils occur in periodically saturated sites (unless artificially drained) in which wetness is indicated by grey colours along with brownish or reddish mottles.
 The wetness is caused by perching of water on a slowly permeable subsurface layer, although a groundwater-table may also be present.

-MPU Perch-gley Pumice Soils with a duric horizon within 90 cm of the mineral soil surface.
+MPU Perch-gley Pumice Soils containing a duripan within 90 cm of the mineral soil surface.

 Duric Perch-gley Pumice Soils